huntingcarlisle/CS-Coursework/00_College Courses/Foothill College/Python for Programmers 2/Assignment 04/README.md

 Here are some tips and REQUIREMENTS:

 1. A list is used to store the month string names.

-2. An index is calculated to retrieve the correct month from the list based on the user input.
+1. An index is calculated to retrieve the correct month from the list based on the user input.

-3\.
-A user prompt instructs the user of the expected input date format: mm/dd/yyyy
+1. A user prompt instructs the user of the expected input date format: `mm/dd/yyyy`

-4\.
-Obtain and validate user input.
-Display an error message and raise a SystemExit if invalid.
+1. Obtain and validate user input.
+Display an error message and raise a `SystemExit` if invalid.

-5\.
-The converted date output is in the format: month day, year
+1. The converted date output is in the format: `month day, year`

-6\.
-The output display: month is spelled out, the day is 2 digits dd and the year is 4 digits dddd.
+1. The output display: month is spelled out, the day is 2 digits dd and the year is 4 digits dddd.

-7\.
-Use named constants instead of literal values (i.e. NUM\_DATES = 5).
+1. Use named constants instead of literal values (i.e. `NUM_DATES = 5`).

-8\.
-Require 2 digits be supplied for mm and dd, 4 digits be supplied for year **y**yyy  (require that the leftmost digit of the year **not** to be a 0).
+1. Require 2 digits be supplied for mm and dd, 4 digits be supplied for year **y**yyy  (require that the leftmost digit of the year **not** to be a 0).
 Use valid user input date range:  01/01/1000 - 12/31/2999.

-Upload a file, or choose a file you've already uploaded.

-File:

-Lab 4 Rubric

-You've already rated students with this rubric.
-Any major changes could affect their assessment results.

 Lab 4 Rubric
 -----